swotbee/swotbee.github.io/_posts/2022-09-02-competitive-intelligence.md

 These are competitors who are not direct threats but could potentially change tactics or target market to occupy your market.

-1.  who provide alternative ways to solve your customer problem.
+1. Who provide alternative ways to solve your customer problem.
 Eg. Netflix and Youtube.
 One relies on monthly subscription and consistent format and high quality content.
 Youtube relies on ad revenue and independent content creators with hit or miss quality.
 2. Who provide a similar product but targeted at a different audience e.g Netflix and Curiosity Stream.
 Both are monthly subscription and consistent format and high quality content but the former is geared towards entertainment, Curiosity Stream is focused on the edutainment focused market through streaming documentaries.

 While you need not follow them obsessively, you need to be aware of any directional changes in strategy and positioning that might cause incursion into or overlap with your market.

-They would be a higher number than direct competitors, at 10 or higher.
-This is the group you will monitor periodically, once a month or a quarter.
+Indirect competitors would be a higher number than direct competitors, at 10 or higher.
+This is the group you will monitor periodically, once a month or once a quarter.

 Distant Competitors
 --------------------